Wall Street rises on Big Tech gains and approaches records

-NEW YORK (AP) — Stocks rose on Wall Street Tuesday morning and approached more all-time highs.
+NEW YORK (AP) — Stocks rose on Wall Street Tuesday afternoon and approached more all-time highs.

-The S&P 500 added 0.2% and is sitting just below the record it set in late December.
-The Dow Jones Industrial Average rose 195 points, or 0.4%, after setting a record on Monday.
-The Nasdaq composite rose 0.1% as of 11:15 a.m.
+The S&P 500 added 0.5% and is hovering around the record it set in late December.
+The Dow Jones Industrial Average rose 395 points, or 0.8%, after setting a record on Monday.
+The Nasdaq composite rose 0.5% as of 12:38 p.m.
 Eastern.

 Big tech companies were making some of the most notable moves.

-Amazon, which has reach into both retail and technology, jumped 2.1%.
+Amazon, which has reach into both retail and technology, surged 3.8%.
 It is one of the most valuable companies in the world and its outsized stock valuation helped counter losses elsewhere in the market, including a 1.6% loss from Apple.

-Nvidia, which is often the biggest force behind the market's direction, gave up an early gain and was mostly unchanged.
+Nvidia, which is often the biggest force behind the market's direction, wavered throughout the day and was up most recently by 0.7%.

 Technology companies, especially those focused on artificial intelligence, are being closely watched this week during the industry's annual CES trade show in Las Vegas.